The Best Connecticut Auto Insurance Companies

 Unfortunately, Liberty Mutual gave us our most expensive quote at $194 per month.
 It has a modest deductible range of $50 to $1,000, but there are no higher deductible options for those who were hoping to lower their premiums this way.
 One concession to this is the Deductible Fund endorsement, which lowers your collision deductible by $100 every year you go without an accident (up to $500).
 Liberty Mutual does also offer several discounts to bring premium costs down, including multi-policy, multi-car, and safe driver discounts.

 Liberty Mutual also didn’t fare as well as our other picks in customer satisfaction surveys.
 While Consumer Reports gave it an above-average rating for its claims handling, J.D.
 Power only gave it a two out of five, mostly due to its policy offerings and average price.
 And even Consumer Reports noted that its service was a step below our other picks.
-If high customer service ratings are important to you, you may feel more comfortable with a company known for its excellent customer support, like GEICO or Travelers.
+If high customer service ratings are important to you, you may feel more comfortable with a company known for its excellent customer support, like Travelers.

 Auto Insurance Tips for Connecticut Drivers